 One of the patients at the pest house was the late Ben D. Keller (Sept.
 6, 1889-June 5, 1961), the noted court reporter.
 Ben once wrote for me his recollections of his sojourn as a 'guest' at the Fayette County pest house at Pennbrook.

 The Pest House complex was comprised of three buildings.
 One was on the open glen near the mouth of Ephraim's Creek.
 A second was a house for men only a few hundred yards up in the woods from the creek.
 The third house was the one occupied by the doctor.

 The pest house was abandoned near 10 years, then the buildings were torn down by the Pennbrook Coal Co.

-Red Ash Island is located on the seven-mile Southside Trail in the New River Gorge National River.
+Red Ash Island is located on the seven-mile Southside Trail in the New River Gorge National Park and Preserve.
 The unmarked trail leading to the island is located approximately two miles above the trail's downstream trailhead at Brooklyn.
 Hikers may be able to spot a worn area on the river-side of the trail that indicates the direction.
 For specific directions and information about access, contact the National Park Service here.

 Map showing Red Ash Island

 Sign up to receive a FREE copy of West Virginia Explorer Magazine in your email twice weekly.
 Sign me up!

 An enigmatic stone face carved into mossy sandstone along the rim of the New River Gorge is attracting increased attention.
 Though its origins are popularly regarded as a mystery, the bas-relief countenance was likely carved in the 1950s, and the son of its creator may still live in the area near Fayetteville.
 Read the full story here.